 RDE Plus - A Road to Rig Development Methodology for Complete RDE Compliance: Road to Chassis Perspective 2020-01-0378

-To aid Original Equipment Manufacturers (OEM) in meeting future Real Driving Emissions (RDE) regulation criteria across extended environmental conditions, a Road to Rig (R2R) whole vehicle development, calibration and verification approach, currently known as RDE Plus (RDE+), has been developed at HORIBA MIRA.
-This paper compliments a summary paper by the same authors, which provides an overview of the RDE+ methodology and HORIBA MIRA’s vision for future vehicle development.
+To aid Original Equipment Manufacturers (OEM) in meeting future Real Driving Emissions (RDE) regulation criteria across extended environmental conditions, a Road to Rig (R2R) whole vehicle development, calibration and verification approach, currently known as RDE Plus (RDE+), has been developed at HORIBA.

-Within the present paper, the methodologies required for replicating real RDE road tests on a chassis dynamometer are discussed in depth.
-These include: application of robot driver for successful cycle replication and repeatability, use of HORIBA’s Multi-function Efficient Dynamic Altitude Simulation (MEDAS) system in conjunction with a climatic test cell to replicate the engine, vehicle and environmental conditions experienced during the road tests and use of IPG Car Maker for Vehicle-in-Loop (ViL) activities.
+In this paper, the methodologies required for replicating real RDE road tests on a chassis dynamometer are discussed in depth.
+These include application of robot driver for successful cycle replication and repeatability and use of HORIBA’s Multi-function Efficient Dynamic Altitude Simulation (MEDAS) system in conjunction with a temperature and humidity controlled test cell to replicate the engine, vehicle and environmental conditions.

 Alex Mason, Philip Roberts, Steve Whelan, Yosuke Kondo, Leo Brenton

 HORIBA MIRA, Ltd.

 SAE International Journal of Advances and Current Practices in Mobility-V129-99EJ

 Subscribers can view annotate, and download all of SAE's content.

 Learn More »